MinchinWeb/blog.minchin.ca/content/20100705-chinese-public-transportation-a-history-and-a-vision-to-the-future.md

-Much of the success of MTR is believed to relate to the high density of both workers and population near MTR stations with over 20% of housing units lying within 200 m of an MTR station, and over 43% within 500m.
+Much of the success of MTR is believed to relate to the high density of both workers and population near MTR stations with over 20% of housing units lying within 200 m of an MTR station, and over 43% within 500 m.
 This means that some
 2.78 million people live within 500 m of a station.
 Each public housing unit within 500 m of